-This subsection employs panel data analysis to examine the relationship between bank loans and land prices.
-The dependent variables are year-on-year percentage changes of bank loans.
+This subsection employs panel data analysis to examine the relationship between bank loans and land prices.24 The dependent variables are year-on-year percentage changes of bank loans.
 As sequential data of individual prefectures are not available for real estate banks, the loans of ordinary and savings banks represent the bank loans in this analysis.
-The explanatory variables are year-on-year percentage changes of agricultural land prices for the 41 rural prefectures, and those of urban land prices for the six urban prefectures.
+The explanatory variables are year-on-year percentage changes of agricultural land prices for the 41 rural prefectures, and those of urban land prices for the 6 urban prefectures.
 Land price data of each prefecture are available in the Ministry of Finance's Annual Report on Statistics of the Taxation Bureau.
-Average sales prices of rice paddies are used to represent agricultural land prices, and those of residential land are used to represent urban land prices.
-The estimation period is from 1914 to 1930.
-Both a fixed-effect model and a random-effect model were applied to this analysis.
+Average sales prices of rice paddies are used to represent agricultural land prices and those of residential land are used to represent urban land prices.
+The estimation period is from 1914 to 1930.25 Both a fixed-effect model and a random-effect model were applied to this analysis.26

-Table 6 shows the results of regressions for the 41 rural prefectures.
-The coefficient of agricultural land prices is positive and statistically significant, indicating that loans and agricultural land prices move in the same direction.
-The statistically significant relationship between agricultural land prices and bank loans in rural prefectures suggests that loans were constrained by the decline in land prices during the interwar period in these areas.
+Table 7 shows the results of regressions for the 41 rural prefectures.
+The coefficient of agricultural land prices is positive and statistically significant, indicating that loans and agricultural land prices move in the same direction.27 The statistically significant relationship between agricultural land prices and bank loans in rural prefectures suggests that loans were constrained by the decline in land prices during the interwar period in these areas.

-Table 7 shows the results of regressions for six urban prefectures.
+Table 8 shows the results of regressions for six urban prefectures.
 The coefficient of urban land prices is not statistically significant, as in these areas collateral values seem to have had no or little effect on bank lending.
-The hypothesis is that loans increased steadily owing to urbanization and industrialization, and/or that real estate served as a small proportion of collateral.
-However, more detailed and extensive analysis is required, and should include various factors that influence loan supply and demand as well as developments in real estate markets in individual prefectures.
+The hypothesis is that loans increased

-24. Urban land includes residential land, commercial land, and industrial land, and post-1936 data are available for each category from the urban land statistics of the Japan Real Estate Institute.
 However, prior to 1936, there were no macro-level statistics for the prices of commercial land and industrial land, and their development was only partially demonstrated by case studies.

-25. The estimated equation here does not represent a loan supply function, but rather indicates the relationship between the observed values of land prices and loans.
+24 The estimated equation here does not represent a loan supply function, but rather indicates the relationship between the observed values of land prices and loans.

-26. The equation includes a "statistical discontinuity dummy."
+25 The equation includes a "statistical discontinuity dummy."
 The value of the dummy variable is one for 1916 and zero for other years.
 Refer to Footnote 10.

-27. The fixed-effect model presumes a specific (or fixed) effect associated with each cross-section unit (herein each prefecture), whereas the random-effect model assumes such an effect as stochastic.
+26 The fixed-effect model presumes a specific (or fixed) effect associated with each cross-section unit (herein each prefecture), whereas the random-effect model assumes such an effect as stochastic.

-28. The Statistics on Japanese Real Estate Financing issued by the Nihon Kangyo Bank also offers data on agricultural land prices for individual prefectures (average sales prices per tan, or approximately 991 square meters).
-Panel estimates based on these data obtain the same results, as the coefficients of agricultural land prices are positive and statistically significant with both a fixed-effect model and a random-effect model.
+27 The Statistics on Japanese Real Estate Financing issued by the Nihon Kangyo Bank also offers data on agricultural land prices for individual prefectures (average sales prices per tan, or approximately 991 square meters).
+Panel estimates based on this data gets the same results, as, the coefficients of agricultural land prices are positive and statistically significant with both a fixed-effect model and a random-effect model.